|About Causes Symptoms Diagnosis Treatment|

 The abdomen is located between the chest and the pelvis and contains many internal organs including the liver, spleen, gallbladder, pancreas and kidneys.
-Pain within the abdomen can have many causes, all of which should be investigated by a veterinarian.
+Pain in the abdomen can have many causes, all of which should be investigated by a veterinarian.

 Symptoms of abdominal pain may not always be apparent, a hunched over appearance and/or pain when being touched in the abdominal area are both worrisome.
 Other symptoms may vary depending on the underlying cause.

-Viral, bacterial and parasitic infections (such as giardia) commonly cause vomiting and diarrhea.
+- Viral, bacterial and parasitic infections (such as giardia) commonly cause vomiting and diarrhea.
 Giardia can produce foul-smelling, frothy feces.

-Cancer symptoms can often be vague but may include loss of appetite, blood in feces, loss of appetite, change in toileting habits (constipation, diarrhea), loss of appetite.
+- Cancer symptoms can often be vague but may include loss of appetite, blood in feces, loss of appetite, change in toileting habits (constipation, diarrhea), loss of appetite.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 He will want to know how long your cat has had a painful abdomen, have you noticed other symptoms, what food is he eating, has he possibly eaten something he shouldn’t have?
 Diagnostic tests will depend on the suspected cause but may include:

 - Abdominal ultrasound and/or x-ray to check the organs for tumours, kidney stones, rupture, inflammation.